WyattCast44/oak/readme.md

 You can either pass in a `list` of [class based](https://github.com/wyattcast44/oak) commands, or a `dictionary` of [function based](https://github.com/wyattcast44/oak) commands.

-Let's take a look at function based commands first:
+Let's take a look at registering function based commands first:

 ```python
 from oak import Application